ramapriyan912001/tp/docs/DeveloperGuide.md

 * 1g.
 AWE detects that all members in the specified travel group are excluded from the expense.

     * 1g1.
 AWE informs user that they cannot exclude all members in the travel group from the expense.

       Use case ends.

+* 1h.
+AWE detects that the total expenditure of the specified group is over one billion.

+    * 1h1.
+AWE informs user that the total expenses of the travel group has reached its limit of one billion.

+      Use case ends.